 OUR LADY OF THE CAPE DIVINE MERCY CENACLE

-Meets every second Thursday at 7:15 pm in the Pope Saint Pius X Room.
+Meets every second Monday at 7:15 pm in the Fulton J. Sheen Room.

 Please enter through the Saint Brother André door.